-Figure 8 - Bar chart showing the percentage of each Phase 1 Habitat within the subregion16
+Table 8 - Percentage of each Phase 1 Habitat within the sub-region16

 Local

 North Warwickshire

 North Warwickshire has just less than half of the sub-region's acid grassland and dry heath and acid grassland mosaic habitat types plus significant areas of marsh/marshy grassland and inundation grassland, both of which are vulnerable habitats.
 These are probably associated with the River Tame and Anker corridors, which correspondingly may be the reason for North Warwickshire having a large proportion of the sub-region's open water habitat resulting from mineral extraction.